dit4c/dit4c-website/src/running.md

 * DIT4C portal
 * a DIT4C scheduler
 * a CoreOS VM to serve as a compute node

+You may optionally run:

-* a DIT4C image server (optional)
+* a DIT4C image server ([dit4c-imageserver-filesystem](https://github.com/dit4c/dit4c-imageserver-filesystem/)/[dit4c-imageserver-swift](https://github.com/dit4c/dit4c-imageserver-swift/))
+* a DIT4C routing server ([dit4c-routingserver-ssh][dit4c-routingserver-ssh])
+* a DIT4C file server ([dit4c-fileserver-9pfs](https://github.com/dit4c/dit4c-fileserver-9pfs/))

-When running in production, you are will also need to run a DIT4C routing server.
-By using a helper that utilizes [ngrok](https://ngrok.com/) we can avoid this requirement in development.
+If you do not wish to save instances, you do not need to deploy an image server.
+By using a helper that utilizes [ngrok](https://ngrok.com/), you do not need to run a routing server in development.
+However, you should avoid using ngrok for the traffic demands of a production service.

+### In Production

+When running the portal in production, you will need a TLS certificate, as HTTPS is required for secure OAuth.
+A [Let's Encrypt](https://letsencrypt.org/) certificate will be perfectly satisfactory.
+A self-signed certificate will not, as almost every service of DIT4C accesses the portal and expects a valid certificate when using HTTPS.

+You will also need to run a DIT4C routing server.
+To use the recommended routing server with ([dit4c-routingserver-ssh][dit4c-routingserver-ssh]) you will require a wildcard certificate.
+Using HTTPS is **strongly** advised, but not strictly necessary, and you can use a self-signed certificate for test environments if necessary.

 ## Apache Cassandra